Lyudmila Petrushevskaya: Career

-Petrushevskaya is regarded as one of Russia's most prominent contemporary writers, and one of the most acclaimed writers at work in Eastern Europe; Publishers Weekly has stated that she is "generally considered to be one of the finest living Russian writers".
+Petrushevskaya is regarded as one of Russia's most prominent contemporary writers, and one of the most acclaimed writers at work in Eastern Europe; Publishers Weekly has stated that she is "generally considered to be one of the finest living Russian writers."
 In recent decades, her work has become increasingly well-known in the West.
 Her writing combines postmodernist trends with the psychological insights and parodic touches of writers such as Anton Chekhov.

-She spent most of her early career until perestroika writing and putting on plays rather than novels and stories, as the censorship of theater was often in practice less strict than that of written work.
-She recounts, nevertheless, being frequently monitored by the KGB, and facing resistance from Soviet censors to having her work performed.
+She spent most of her early career until perestroika writing and putting on plays rather than novels and stories, as the theater censorship was often less strict than written work.
+She recounts, nevertheless, being frequently monitored by the KGB and facing resistance from Soviet censors to having her work performed.
 In an interview with the Financial Times, she recalls presenting an early work of prose to the prominent literary journal Novy Mir, and having it deemed too risky to publish: “They said they couldn’t protect me.
-Those were very bloody times ...
-If they had published me I would have had a terrible sort of fame.
+Those were very bloody times...
+If they had published me, I would have had a terrible fame.
 It would have been dangerous.
 I would have ended up in prison."
-Nevertheless, she produced a number of respected plays, one of the most prominent of which is Andante.
+Nevertheless, she produced several respected plays, one of the most prominent of which is Andante.
 Additionally, in 1979, she was a co-writer for the influential Russian animated film, Tale of Tales; her influence in Russian film continued when she served as a jury member in the 3rd Open Russian Festival of Animated Film in 1998.

 Following Gorbachev-era governmental reforms, she began to publish novels and short stories that she had previously kept to herself.
-With her first collection of stories, Immortal Love, she "became a household name virtually overnight," and published in Novy Mir as she had not been able to only a couple of decades earlier.
+With her first collection of stories, Immortal Love, she "became a household name virtually overnight," and was published in Novy Mir as she had been unable to do so only a couple of decades earlier.
 Other later works include the novels The Time: Night (1992) and The Number One, both short-listed for the Russian Booker Prize.
-Since the late 1980s her plays, stories and novels have been published in more than 30 languages, and she has earned a number of accolades.
-In 2003 she was awarded the Pushkin Prize in Russian literature by the Alfred Toepfer Foundation in Germany.
+Since the late 1980s, her plays, stories and novels have been published in more than 30 languages, and she has earned several accolades.
+In 2003, she was awarded the Pushkin Prize in Russian literature by the Alfred Toepfer Foundation in Germany.
 She was additionally awarded the Russian State Prize for arts in 2004, the Stanislavsky Award in 2005, and the Triumph Prize in 2006.